gabbo89/EEA2024-2025/docs/3a5_meta-analysis_arabidopsis.md

 With sort -k1,1 -k2,2n , we are sorting the file by the first column (chromosome) and the second column (start position) in numerical order.
 The n value at the end of the second column indicates that the sorting should be done in numerical order (and not lexicographic, thus 2 will be placed after 1, and not after 10).

-## Intersecting Percentile Coordinates with Cytosine Coordinates
+# 5. Intersect percentile coordinates with Cytosine coordinates

 We can now proceed with the intersect of the obtained percentiles with the cytosine coordinates.
 We will use the bedtools intersect command.
 Bedtools intersect will try to find overlap between two datasets.